Welcome to Kenjgewin Teg Educational Institute

 2016-2017 post secondary program offerings.
 Program start dates are noted below.
 [Please note: All PSE program offerings listed here are subject to funding approval, sufficient student enrolment; subject to change without notice]

-Community post-secondary sponsorship deadlines are fast approaching for Aboriginal students!
-Contact your post secondary department and be sure to submit your application in advance of deadlines to avoid disappointment.
+Student - be sure to contact your post secondary department and be sure to submit your application in advance of deadlines to avoid disappointment.
 Please contact us for assistance if needed.

 What are Your Ideas for PSE Programs?